Power restored in some areas amid New York heatwave

 Thousands of people across New York City went without power overnight as the Big Apple deals with high heat and humidity.

-Energy firm Con Edison restored power to around 13,000 people in south-east Brooklyn, but 40,000 people in the city are still without electricity.
+Energy firm Con Edison restored power to about 13,000 people in southeast Brooklyn, according to a statement released at 1am Monday.

-Around 20,000 of those were customers in Brooklyn whose power was cut off to allow for repairs and prevent a bigger outage, according to mayor Bill de Blasio.
+About 53,000 customers were without power late Sunday night, but that number was down to fewer than 20,000 by 5am Monday.

 Mr de Blasio said New York City’s emergency management was adding personnel on the ground across that part of Brooklyn, including at nursing homes and adult care facilities, to respond to emergencies and keep people safe.